GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 - **test**.
 Dependency not required for normal use, only available for the test compilation and execution phases.
 Not transitive.
 - **system**.
 See below.
 Requires <systempath> to be set.

+#### Systempath

 ```
 			<systemPath>
 ```

 Is used only if the dependency scope is system.
 The path must be absolute, so it is recommended to use a property to specify the machine-specific path.
 When scope is system, the depencency will not be searched for in repositories but only on the path provided here.
 You must ensure the dependency is available on the path on every machine in every phase.
 Note: this feature is deprecated.

+#### Optional

 ```

 			<optional> <!-- default is false -->
 ```

-If <optional is set to truee, dependency is included but if this project becomes a dependency for some other project, it is not included anymore.
+If <optional is set to true, the dependency is included but if this project becomes a dependency for some other project, it is not included anymore.
 Prevents including too many unused transitive dependencies (think of all possible database drivers).

+#### Exclusions

 ```
 			<exclusions>